Cost of LivingUpdated May 2026

 Share:XFLRWE

-If you're comparing cost of living costs across cities, Biloxi is genuinely affordable here — about 29% below what most Americans pay.
+If you're comparing cost of living across cities, Biloxi is more affordable than average, coming in about 15% below the national figure.
 That positions this MS smaller city as one of the more affordable options nationally.
 The local economy — a value-oriented market where your dollar stretches further than in most American cities — is a key reason why.
 Below, we break down exactly what drives these numbers.

 Typical Cost Range in Biloxi